Virajj28/React-TS/README.md

-# React-TS
+# Codevolution React Typescript course.
-Codevolution React Typescript course.
+In this course will learn to use Typescript with React by building a few components of varying complexity.